hirokazu-kobayashi-koba-hiro/idp-server/performance-test/README.md

-# 📈 Stress Test Guide for idp-server
+# 📈 Performance Test Guide for idp-server

-This guide provides comprehensive steps and configurations to perform stress testing on the `idp-server` using [k6](https://k6.io/), PostgreSQL performance analytics, and synthetic test data.
+This guide provides comprehensive steps and configurations to perform testing on the `idp-server` using [k6](https://k6.io/), PostgreSQL performance analytics, and synthetic test data.

 ---